Lost Your Only Car Key and No Spare? Here's What Happens Next

 The dealer can always make a key, but it often means towing the car in, waiting, and paying a premium — especially for proximity/push-start fobs.
 A mobile automotive locksmith comes to the car, usually costs less, and handles most makes and models.
 For high-security or very new luxury vehicles, some keys are dealer-only; a good locksmith will tell you honestly if that's your case.

-This guide is general information for educational purposes only — not professional automotive, security, or safety advice.
+Read the guide →This guide is general information for educational purposes only — not professional automotive, security, or safety advice.
 If a child or pet is locked in a vehicle in heat or cold, call 911 immediately.
 Costs and procedures vary by vehicle, key type, and locksmith, and change over time.
 Confirm specifics with a qualified automotive locksmith and your vehicle's owner's manual before acting.